EmanueleUniroma2/ComfyUI-CascadeLoraNode/README.md

   "LoraCascadeModelApplyNode": "Lora Cascade Model Apply", }

-Then manually add the content of **LoraCascadeModelApplyNode.py** the file on top (or anywhere you like) of the nodes.py files inside your comfyUI root.
+Then manually add the content of **LoraCascadeModelApplyNode.py** on top (or anywhere you like) of the nodes.py files inside your comfyUI root.
 The node has a variable MAX_GROUPS that defines how many loras are supported, you can edit that number as you like.